Ontology Object Properties are Data Model Associative Entities – not Relationships

 Wrong – Person has Citizenship Country (many-to-many relationship)

-While we can debate over the strong word “wrong,” but agree that an Ontology to Data Model transformation must offer different options for different Enterprise Modelling Standards.
+While we can debate the strong word “wrong,” we agree that an Ontology to Data Model transformation must offer different options for different Enterprise Modelling Standards.

 The CODT default options for the Financial Industry Business Data Model transform all object properties into associative entities.